Posted on 2 Comments

 Testing Solubility

 • Most coatings are soluble; however, the solvent required to dissolve a specific coating may also attack the board and/or components.
 Unless directed by other maintenance actions, the solubility test and solvent use should be limited to isopropyl alcohol.
-Test coat the surface in a noncritical area by brushing on a small quantity and observing the solubility action.
+Test the surface in a noncritical area by brushing on a small quantity and observing the solubility action.

-• CAUTION Printed board assemblies should not be immersed in harsh solvents
+• CAUTION: Printed board assemblies should not be immersed in harsh solvents

 Testing Thermal Removal